sourcegraph/about/handbook/product/surfacing_product_feedback.md

 ## When to create a GitHub issue

-If you have gotten a specific feedback requests that a customer(s) would like to track the progress of and a GitHub issue for the feedback [does not already exist](https://github.com/sourcegraph/sourcegraph/issues), you can document this in a [new feedback issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=feedback&template=customer_feedback.md&title=) to share with the customer.
+If you have gotten a specific feedback requests that a customer(s) would like to track the progress of:

+1. Check if an issue for the feedback [already exists](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue).
+If there is already an issue with similar feedback, add a comment to that issue.
+If the issue is closed, read why and if it makes sense, re-open it with a comment.
+2. If there is no issue with your feedback, create a [new feedback issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=feedback&template=customer_feedback.md&title=) or a [new bug issue](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=) to share with the customer.
+3. Add the right team label so that the issue gets automatically added to the team's board for triage.

 GitHub issues with the `feedback` label will automatically post to the #feedback Slack channel on creation; you do not need to manually copy the issue link into #feedback.